anharathoi/mealbuddy/README.md

 ___
 ### **Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).**

-The double sided market place in any environment shares similar characteristics.
+The two-sided market place in any environment shares similar characteristics.
 Most notable of these is the ability for a user to be a buyer and a seller.
 In terms of data structures a matrix of 'buyers' or 'sellers' is inefficient and problematic.
-Instead, an item or house (or in the case of MealBuddies, a meal)is linked to the user data via a foreign key.
+Instead, an item or house (or in the case of MealBuddies, a meal) is linked to the user data via a foreign key.

 ---
 ### **Discuss the database relations to be implemented.**